enasequence/read_docs/retrieval/programmatic-access/tag_querying.rst

    * - freshwater:medium_confidence
      - freshwater
      - medium_confidence
-     - moderate  evidence that the object is freshwater environment associated.
+     - Moderate  evidence that the object is freshwater environment associated.
      -
    * - freshwater:low_confidence
      - freshwater
      - low_confidence
-     - weak  evidence that the object is freshwater environment associated.
+     - Weak  evidence that the object is freshwater environment associated.
      -
    * - marine
      - marine
      -
      - Some evidence that it is “marine” environment assosciated
      - There will likely be other low level tags to provide context.
    * - marine:high_confidence
      - marine
      - high_confidence
      - Strong evidence that the object is marine environment associated.